aabelque/override/level03/walkthrough.md

 The binary waits for a number that will be substracted to a constant number, and if its less or equal to 21, it will call the `decrypt` funtion with the result of the substraction.
 It also contains a switch statement, which holds a list of values that can be constantly passed into the decrypt function. \
-If the function decrypts properly the string in
 When disassembling, we see decrypt xor's a string in a loop we got from the following script (because it was written in hexadecimal in the assembly code so we had to decode it):
 ```python
 import struct